 The Freedom of Information Act 2000 gives individuals the right of access to all types of 'recorded' information held (subject to certain exemptions) and aims to increase openness and accountability within public authorities.
 As a local authority, Amber Valley Borough Council is committed to complying with the requirements of the FOI Act.

-Anyone is able to make a request for information, although the request must be made in writing, including e-mail.
+Anyone is able to make a request for information, although the request must be made in writing, including email.
 The request must contain the applicant's name and address and clear details of the information sought.
-An information request Form is available on this site.
+An information request form is available to download or you can complete the online form below.
 The act gives applicants two related rights:

 Public authorities are obliged to provide information recorded both before and after the act was passed.
 A response must be provided to the applicant within 20 working days unless a fee or exemption applies.